 Clearly, your strokes from photos will vary from the above.
 It depends on the original photo.
 Perhaps you will just want a single part of the image for the photo stroke ?
 In that case, simply use the rectangular marquee tool from the Photoshop toolbox and use the define brush command with that selection.
 The example below uses the eye of the original photo as the new brush stroke.
 The image was also modified using the new Photoshop iris blur filter.
 The eye was then selected and the edit menu define brush preset command used to store the photo to the preset panel.
 You could also carefully select the eye by using a circular marquee or using the other selection tools to highlight the eye.
 You could also apply the same approach as before and use the white color and the brush tool to remove out any area not required for the brush.
 You could also apply blur or feathering to the selection of the photo and then use the define command to save part of the photo as a stroke / dab.

-I have created a number of Photo Letter Brushes.
+I have created a number of Brushes in the styles.
 You can, of course, take a photo and manipulate it in 1000s of ways and save those to strokes.
 An example can be found below which was a set of photos taken of pages from a book.
 Instead of using a scanner, I used a camera to record the images and by bending and twisting and smudging and blurring (as below) the pages so many different types of dabs were created from the photos and they can all be used in Adobe ® Photoshop ®.
 You should check the copyright issues for any individual or building etc in the photo in your country

 You can always use books etc as a great source for all kinds of dabs though if you want to actually use them as a set of strokes, probably best to find a very old Public domain book (and I would suggest checking with your local laws on what is out of copyright etc).
 The text below comes from a book from about 1740 and I doubt if the writer is around now (I guess)